isabella232/asset-compute.de-DE/help/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. Achten Sie bei Aufforderung `Which type of sample actions do you want to create?`auf die Auswahl `Adobe Asset Compute Worker`:
+1. Beantworten Sie die Frage `Which type of sample actions do you want to create?` mit `Adobe Asset Compute Worker`:

    ```bash
    ?
 Which type of sample actions do you want to create?